-- If there is any chance that the SlamMaster is not familiar with your work, send DIRECT LINKS to one or more recent audio or video samples.
+- If there is any chance that the SlamMaster is not familiar with your work, send DIRECT LINKS to one or more audio or video samples.
+These not be high quality or recorded live, but no poet will be considered for a feature without a sample of out-loud performance or reading.
 Do not send writing samples.

 - List the Wednesdays that you are available to feature.
-The show books 2-4 months in advance, and bookings are especially competitive during the months of January, April, and October.
-You may wish to peruse the weekly schedule to see if your desired date has already been booked.
+The show books 3-4 months in advance, and bookings are especially competitive during the months of January, April, and October.
+You may wish to peruse the upcoming schedule or our Google Calendar to see if your desired date has already been booked.